L’apéro: it’s not a happy hour, not a dinner, not a barbecue. But what is it?

 Here’s how to have your own French apéro.
 You can modify these guidelines to be as minimalist or formal as you want.
 Apéros are just as much fun with a best friend or two at your kitchen table as they are with group of friends in your backyard with beautiful spreads of food and ample libations.

 No need for streamers, candles, placemats.
 Apéros are casual affairs.
-Just make sure you have enough glasses, napkins, toothpicks, boards or large plates for serving, small plates for eating off of, and seating.
+Just make sure you have enough glasses, napkins, toothpicks, boards or large plates for serving, small plates for eating off of, and comfortable seating.

 If you really feel the urge to dress up your home, get a bouquet of fresh flowers and split it up into several smaller vases so as not to block any one person’s view of the food.